zahrayousefijamarani/mobile_programming_slides/README.md

 # mobile_programming_slides
-These are For Mehdi Jafari
+These are fo Dr. Mehdi Jafari